kubernetes/cloud-provider-openstack/docs/expose-applications-using-loadbalancer-type-service.md

 - `loadbalancer.openstack.org/enable-health-monitor`

   Defines whether or not to create health monitor for the load balancer pool, if not specified, use `create-monitor` config.
 The health monitor can be created or deleted dynamically.

+- `loadbalancer.openstack.org/flavor-id`

+  The id of the flavor that is used for creating the loadbalancer.

 ### Switching between Floating Subnets by using preconfigured Classes